 - Use a flashlight if the power goes out.
 Using lanterns or candles can unintentionally spark fires.

-- Have an evacuation plan in place to ensure you and your family know where to go in case of a fire.
+- Make an escape plan with your family so you know where to go in case of a fire or other emergency.

 Stay safe when outdoors: